bencodezen/cssdevconf2017-animation-workshop/notes.md

 - How would we turn a many element scene from day to night?
     - **Pro Tip:** Recommends HSLA for colors in animation

-## Theory: Classic Animation Principles Worth Stealing
+## Theory: Classic Animation Principles Worth Stealing w/ Val

 - "The 12 Principles of Animation" was created by Disney
     - They are related concepts to help your animation become more life-like or simply communicate more effectively